Get News & Updates Directly To Your Inbox

 Blue Cross and Blue Shield of New Mexico members with a PPO plan can talk to a registered nurse by calling the 24/7 Nurseline.
-The Nurseline number is listed on your member ID card.
-When you call , you’ll reach a nurse 24 hours a day, seven days a week.
-The 24/7 Nurseline’s registered nurses can talk with you about your health issue and let you know if there is something you can do at home, or let you know your other options for immediate care.
+The number is listed on your member ID card.
+When you call, you’ll be connected with a registered nurse – anytime you call, 24 hours a day, seven days a week.
+You’ll be able to talk in detail about your health issue.
+The nurse will let you know if there is something you can do at home, or what your other options are for immediate care.

 Learn more about where to go for care.